pat/thinking-sphinx/v4/advanced_config.md

 If you specify `mysql41` and/or `address`, then the daemon will also be available via TCP, but connections from Thinking Sphinx to Sphinx will still be made via the UNIX socket.

 This feature is unfortunately not supported in JRuby (as there doesn't seem to be a way to use UNIX sockets to connect to the MySQL protocol).
+It also means that Sphinx cannot be interacted with by other servers - only the machine with the Sphinx daemon.
+So, remote searches and deletions are not possible with this UNIX socket setting.

 ### Indexer Memory Usage